In this article:

 Private care can help ensure support starts when needed, rather than waiting until government-subsidised services become available.

-A recent article from Just Better Care explains that government-funded care will almost always involve an external ACAT assessment and waiting times for the assessment outcome and funding classification, whereas private in-home care offers more immediate and flexible support.
+A recent article from Just Better Care explains that government-funded care will almost always involve an external ACAT assessment and waiting times, whereas private in-home care offers more immediate and flexible support.
 Read the comparison.

 A useful read for participants and families deciding which path best suits their needs.